nsbuitrago/vfind/README.md

 `accept_prefix_alignment` and `accept_suffix_alignment` arguments.
 By default,
 both thresholds are set to 0.75.

-The thresholds represent a fraction of the maximum alignment score.
+The thresholds are represent a percentage of the maximum alignment score.
 So, a value of 0.75 means alignments producing scores that are greater than 75% the maximum theoretical score will be accepted.
+Thus, valid values are between 0 and 1.

 Either an exact match or partial match (accepted alignment) must be made for both adapter sequences to recover a variant.
 In order to skip alignment and only look for exact matches, set the `skip_alignment` argument to `True`.